 The award is bestowed annually on a Postdoctoral Supervisor who provides an exemplary environment of support for professional skill development, promotes a climate of respect and collegiality, offers advocacy and guidance in long-term personal and professional development and is overall a role model for intellectual leadership and professionalism.
 Both Bialystok and Faloutsos demonstrated exemplary support for postdoctoral scholars, exceeding general supervisory expectations.

 Lisa Philipps, Provost and Vice-President Academic, started off the celebration by announcing the awardees and stating, “I would like to take this opportunity to personally recognize you both for your exceptional contributions to postdoctoral research and development at the University.”
-Due to the postponement of last year’s ceremony, the first award was presented by Tom Loebel, AVP Graduate and Dean of FGS, to the 2020 recipient to formally recognize this outstanding achievement.
+Due to the postponement of last year’s ceremony, the first award was presented by Tom Loebel, Associate Vice-Provost Graduate and Dean of FGS, to the 2020 recipient to formally recognize this outstanding achievement.

 Dr. Faloutsos of the Department of Electrical Engineering and Computer Science at York University is well-known for his work on composing controllers for virtual characters, which resulted in a prototype virtual stuntman that has received international media attention.
 In 2011, Faloutsos co-founded the GAMAY lab at the Lassonde School of Engineering at York University, which he now co-directs.

 In the letter of nomination, Dr. Brandon Haworth noted, “Dr. Faloutsos took the time to compile his many years of expertise for me into digestible conversations and documents.
 He had spent years helping me develop my CV and now he helped me develop my voice as a potential professor.
 He encouraged me to use my personal approach to CS, from a social critical perspective, to build a research program around my work.
 He also encouraged me to be introspective about my teaching and supervision and to consider ways in which I could lead in these areas.”